What Sets Us Apart

 Housestaff commonly cite the following benefits of Web OMR:

 - The depth and breadth of information contained in one place assists with timely medical decision making

 - From Web OMR, physicians can directly access both inpatient and outpatient electronic provider order entry systems

 - Electronic prescribing allows the provider to send prescriptions directly to the patient's pharmacy

-- Management sheets, such as a diabetes management tool, congestive heart failure flow sheets contain core quality markers which allow easy tracking of what needs to be done for the individual patient, increasing thoroughness and efficiency in clinic.
+- Management sheets, such as the diabetes management tool and congestive heart failure management tools, contain core quality markers which allow easy tracking of what needs to be done for the individual patient, increasing thoroughness and efficiency in clinic.